 Geographic Specificity

-For a Minneapolis or St. Paul firm, you're competing with firms that have years of review velocity, strong domain authority, and established local citation profiles.
+For a Minneapolis or St. Paul firm, you are competing with firms that have years of review velocity, strong domain authority, and established local citation profiles.
 It takes time to displace that.
-The play for newer or smaller firms is geographic specificity — targeting neighborhoods and suburb combinations that large firms treat as afterthoughts.
-A firm in Edina with strong Edina/Richfield/Bloomington GBP presence and content targeting those specific communities can rank well for searches that a downtown Minneapolis firm never bothers to optimize for.
+The play for newer or smaller firms is geographic specificity: targeting neighborhoods and suburb combinations that large firms treat as afterthoughts.
+A firm in Edina with strong Edina/Richfield/Bloomington GBP presence and content targeting those communities can rank well for searches a downtown Minneapolis firm never bothers to optimize for.

-A Stillwater firm trying to compete against Minneapolis firms for Minneapolis keywords is a losing battle.
-But "family law attorney Stillwater MN" or "criminal defense lawyer Washington County" — those are genuinely winnable.
-The population in the eastern metro suburbs is large enough to sustain a practice, and the competitive density is much lower.
-The key is building out city and community-specific content that speaks to the actual geography your clients come from, not just the metro as a whole.
+A Stillwater firm trying to compete against Minneapolis firms for Minneapolis keywords is probably fighting the wrong battle.
+"Family law attorney Stillwater MN" or "criminal defense lawyer Washington County" is a more coherent target.
+The key is building city and community-specific content that speaks to the actual geography your clients come from, not just the metro as a whole.

 Citations and Review Velocity

-Citations matter in Minnesota's legal market.
-Avvo, FindLaw, Justia, Lawyers.com, and the Minnesota State Bar Association's own directory all carry authority signals.
-Consistency across these profiles — exact match on firm name, address format, and phone number — compounds over time.
-Inconsistent citations create ambiguity that suppresses local rankings.
+Citations count in Minnesota's legal market.
+Avvo, FindLaw, Justia, Lawyers.com, and the Minnesota State Bar Association's directory all carry authority signals.
+Consistency across these profiles, exact match on firm name, address format, and phone number, compounds over time.
+Inconsistent citations create ambiguity that can suppress local rankings.

 Review velocity is a real factor.
-Ten reviews posted over six months look more credible to Google's algorithms than ten reviews posted in a week.
-The firms winning on local SEO in Minnesota's competitive markets have built processes for requesting reviews at natural moments in the client relationship — after a successful outcome, after the engagement concludes, after a client explicitly expresses satisfaction.
+Reviews arriving steadily over time look more credible than a sudden burst.
+The firms winning on local SEO in Minnesota's competitive markets have built processes for requesting reviews at natural moments in the client relationship: after a successful outcome, after the engagement concludes, after a client explicitly expresses satisfaction.
 That systematization is hard to shortcut.

 Minnesota Bar Advertising Rules